 Failure to reach the above minima for two consecutive semesters will result in the suspension of the student from the University.
-Students under academic suspension normally may apply to the Senior Vice President for Academic Affairs for reinstatement.
-Reinstatement of the student is not automatic but depends on the quality of evidence submitted to the SRVPAA to justify belief that normal progress may be made toward satisfaction of degree requirements.
+Students under academic suspension normally may apply to the Provost for reinstatement.
+Reinstatement of the student is not automatic but depends on the quality of evidence submitted to the Provost to justify belief that normal progress may be made toward satisfaction of degree requirements.
 Reinstated students must pass all courses attempted for each succeeding semester or a second suspension will result.